vzool/zakat/README.md

 # Note: If any account does not exist it will be automatically created.

 # Subtract balance
-ledger.sub(500, "Plummer maintenance expense") # default account is 1
+ledger.subtract(500, "Plummer maintenance expense") # default account is 1
 # or
-ledger.sub(
+subtract_report = ledger.subtract(
     500, # amount
     "Internet monthly subscription", # description
     account="pocket",